vjroby/smooth/README.md

 ##INSTALATION

 The web server must support mod_rewrite with .htaccess files.
 The .htaccess fie from webroot redirects all requests to ./public directory.
-The second .htaccess file creates two query parameters of type GET _url_ and _extension_ .
+The second .htaccess file, from ./public, creates two query parameters of type GET _url_ and _extension_ .
 If the _url_ isn't set as a $_GET['url'] in PHP then the framework loads the default controller and action.

 The configuration files are located in ./application/configuration/ .There are ini files and are pretty straight forward.